zmawi2/hello-world/README.md

 Hi Humans!

-I like to eat differnt types of foods and like spending time with my family.
+I like to eat different types of foods and like spending time with my family.
 Bye!